ABLA Homes: Ruth Mae McCoy

 On April 22, 1987, 52-year-old Ruth Mae McCoy was murdered by a person or persons who entered her 11th floor Abbott apartment (1440 W. 13th St.) through her bathroom cabinet sometime between 8:50 PM and 9:05 PM.
 McCoy called 9-1-1 at 8:45 that evening to report that someone in the apartment next door was coming through her bathroom cabinet.
 The 9-1-1 operator contacted the police, summarizing the situation as a "disturbance with a neighbor".
 The police did not arrive until after two more 9-1-1 calls came through between 8:50-9:04 PM about screaming and gunshots coming from McCoy's apartment.
 Police arrived around 9:10 PM, and after their knocks went unanswered, they attempted to enter the apartment using a key given to them by an attendant in the housing office, but left the premises when the key failed to work.
 The next evening, 9-1-1 received a call from McCoy's neighbor worried and concerned about her whereabouts, considering she had seen police at her door the night before and she still had not seen McCoy.
 Chicago Police and CHA security guards arrived back at McCoy's apartment.
 After the knocks and calls for McCoy went unanswered, officers suggested breaking the door down, but were cautioned not to by CHA security guards.
 The following evening, a CHA official arrived at McCoy's door with a carpenter who drilled the lock on the door.
 McCoy was found lying on her bedroom floor shot four times – in her left shoulder, left thigh, the right side of her abdomen, and right upper arm.
-Two men, Ted Turner, then aged 18, and John Honduras, 21, were charged with murder, home invasion, armed robbery, armed violence, and residential burglary.
+Two men, Ted Turner, then aged 18, and John Hondras, 21, were charged with murder, home invasion, armed robbery, armed violence, and residential burglary.
 Witnesses claim that they saw the two men carrying McCoy's 19-inch color TV and rocking chair around the project in the early morning hours after her death.
 Due to lack of evidence, the charges against the two men were dropped after two years of the trial.
 The victim's daughter, Vernita McCoy, sued the Chicago Housing Authority for the cause of her mother's death in 1988.
 The murder may have partially inspired the idea for Candyman, the horror film.

 Existing conditions

+Photograph of one of the low-rise ABLA Homes (foreground) with the demolition of an ABLA high-rise (background), 2007.

 ABLA once held over 17,000 residents but due to redevelopment, only 2,100 residents remain.
 Throughout the late 1990s and early 2000s, the Little Italy neighborhood (and inner city Chicago in general) underwent a significant period of gentrification resulting in almost all of the Chicago Housing Authority's projects being demolished or slated for redevelopment.
 The University Village redevelopment of the general Maxwell Street neighborhood and the expansion of the south campus of University of Illinois at Chicago also contributed to the end of ABLA.